ssssam/talks/FOSDEM 2023 - GNOME OpenQA/presentation.md

 <h2 class="r-fit-text">Why is GNOME hard to test?</h2>

-<blockquote class="fs-3">Each GNOME component (or "module") has one or more maintainers, and they generally have the final say over which changes are included in their components.</blockquote>
+<blockquote class="fs-6">Each GNOME component (or "module") has one or more maintainers, and they generally have the final say over which changes are included in their components.</blockquote>

 <p class="fs-5">
 <a href="https://wiki.gnome.org/Governance">"Governance", GNOME wiki</a>
 </p>

  * Unit tests are easy
- * Integration testing is harder - who is responsible when the tests fail?
+ * Integration testing is harder: who is responsible when the tests fail?

 ???